 Multi-use cross country ski trails flow through Meadow Park each winter.
-Meadow Park is open from dawn until dusk daily.
-The water park typically opens from May long weekend and runs until the middle of September each year.
-The water park operates daily from 10:30 a.m. to 6:30 p.m.
+Meadow Park is open from dawn until dusk daily during summer and the outdoor water park typically opens from May long weekend and runs until the middle of September each year.
+The summer water park operates daily from 10:30 a.m. to 6:30 p.m.

 Address: Meadow Lane, Whistler BC

 Take transit: From the Village (Gondola Transit Exchange on Blackcomb Way), take bus #30 (Emerald via Nesters).
 The bus stop is at Meadow Park Sports Complex.
 Meadow Park is a two minute walk behind the Complex building.
 For the fifth summer, enjoy free transit on weekends and statutory holidays, June 19 to September 6.
 For transit schedule and stop locations, visit bctransit.com/whistler

 Ride a bike: Cruise to Meadow Park on two-wheels via the paved Valley Trail during summer months.
 From the Village, travel north on the Valley Trail and in the winter check which trails are maintained for cross country skiing.
 A Valley Trail map can be found at whistler.ca/ValleyTrail.